Ophioglossum vulgatum: Habitat

-Ophioglossum vulgatum grows from a rhizome base to 10–20 cm tall (rarely to 30 cm).
-It consists of a two-part frond, separated into a rounded diamond-shaped sheath and narrow spore-bearing spike.
-The spike has around 10-40 segments on each side.

-It reproduces by means of spores.
+In Finland, unlike elsewhere, it grows on seashores, unlike other parts of the world where it tends to be a calciphile.
+Finland has fitting lime rich soil habitat sparsely, but the plant has found an equivalent living habitat from Finland's seashores affected by a post-glacial rebound: land just risen from the sea is often quite neutral and contains mineral salts in addition to being open and bare enough.

+Reproduction

+Ophioglossum vulgatum can reproduce vegetatively through new buds that sprout from the rhizome, which allows the plant to from patches.
+The plant can also reproduce sexually via spores.

 Rarity

 This species is rare in most European countries.
 In Ukraine, there were recorded 280 loci: 152 before 1980, after 1980 – 120, as before and after 1980 – 8 locations.

 Uses

 Traditional European folk use of leaves and rhizomes as a poultice for wounds.
 This remedy was sometimes called the "Green Oil of Charity".
 A tea made from the leaves was used as a traditional European folk remedy for internal bleeding and vomiting.

 Taxonomy

 Linnaeus described adder's-tongue with the binomial Ophioglossum vulgatum in his Species Plantarum of 1753.